sandeepseeram-techfirst/Cloud-Native-Bootcamp/AI_Engineering/introduction.md

 ###### Note: Achieving quality in an AI system depends mostly on three aspects: the life-cycle processes, the software architecture, and the AI model.
 The quality of the AI model, in turn, depends on the data quality.

+#### Model Development
+The model development stage involves selecting, exploring, training, and tuning AI models to achieve optimal performance.
+Key tasks include model selection, hyperparameter tuning, training, and testing.
+The objective is to build a highly accurate and effective model.
+This stage can occur either in parallel with system development or before it.
+Effective collaboration between AI model developers and non-AI system teams is crucial for seamless integration and minimizing potential issues.